suzybee1987/ms1-ali-shiatsu/README.md

 ### **Imagery**

-Images can be found in [assets](assets/images) and feature Shin Tai massages being performed, a profile of the business owner and continue with the relaxing theme of the site.
+Images feature Shin Tai massages being performed, a profile of the business owner and continue with the relaxing theme of the site.
 Some of the images have been sourced from [Unsplash](https://unsplash.com/) and are free to use if credited and others were provided by the business owner.
 The images were chosen because they show the massage being given and give the user an idea of what to expect straight away.